mbahng/dotfiles/README.md

 ### Custom Scripts

+'mkdir /bin/custom_scripts' and put it into PATH in ~/.bashrc.
+Get the wiki, vimtex, and vstex commands all ready.

-###
+### Organizing Dotfiles

 Set up configuration folders with symbolic links and update it with the stuff in this repository.

+### Startup Programs
+The ~./xprofile file runs everything when X loads up.

+## Ricing

+### Conky